cardillan/mindcode/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown

 printflush(message1);
 ```

-This code counts the current number of active polys by binding all of them; as soon as the first one is encountered
-again, we know we've seen them all.
-There is a slight problem with this code: if the unit stored in `first_unit` is
-destroyed, it will never be bound again, and we'll end up in an infinite loop.
+This code counts the current number of active polys by binding all of them; as soon as the first one is encountered again, we know we've seen them all.
+There is a slight problem with this code: if the unit stored in `firstUnit` is destroyed, it will never be bound again, and we'll end up in an infinite loop.
 More on detecting destroyed units
 later.

-There's one additional, very important thing you can do with a unit stored in a variable: it can be used to bind
-that unit again.
+There's one additional, very important thing you can do with a unit stored in a variable: it can be used to bind that unit again.
 For example:

 ```
-poly = ubind(@poly);     // We just assume the units exist mega = ubind(@mega);
+var poly = ubind(@poly);     // We just assume the units exist var mega = ubind(@mega);

-ANGLE = 0;
+var angle = 0;
 while true do
     controlUnit(poly);
     controlUnit(mega);
 end;

-def controlUnit(my_unit)
+def controlUnit(myUnit)
-    ubind(my_unit);
+    ubind(myUnit);
-    move(@thisx + 10 * sin(ANGLE), @thisy + 10 * cos(ANGLE));
+    move(@thisx + 10 * sin(angle), @thisy + 10 * cos(angle));
     print($"Currently bound unit is ${@unit}.");
     printflush(message1);
     wait(0.8);
-    ANGLE += 45;
+    angle += 45;
 end;
 ```

 ### Flagging units

 Each unit has a flag, which can hold a numeric value (integer or decimal values).
-Initially, each unit has a zero
-flag.
-A lot of code that can be seen on the internet uses flags to mark units that are in use, so that other
-processors know to avoid them.
+Initially, each unit has a zero flag.
+A lot of code that can be seen on the internet uses flags to mark units that are in use, so that other processors know to avoid them.
 Typical code might look like this:

 ```
-def myFindFreeUnit(unit_type, mark_flag)
+def myFindFreeUnit(unitType, markFlag)
     do
-        ubind(unit_type);
+        ubind(unitType);
-    loop while @unit.flag !== 0;
+    while @unit.@flag !== 0;

-    // If no unit was found, @unit would be null and so would be @unit.flag.
+    // If no unit was found, @unit would be null and so would be @unit.@flag.
     // The strict comparison (!==) ensures the loop will only end when a live unit with zero flag is found

-    flag(mark_flag);
+    flag(markFlag);
     return @unit;
 end;

 flag = rand(10**10);
-my_unit = myFindFreeUnit(@mono, flag);
+myUnit = myFindFreeUnit(@mono, flag);
 ```

 Later on, you might loop through all units and use the particular value of the flag to recognize those you acquired.
 Flags are typically generated randomly so that two processors running the same code do not steal each other's units.

 There are two downsides to this arrangement:

-* If a processor for some reason stops controlling the unit without clearing its flag, all other processors will
-  consider that unit used and won't reuse it, potentially leading to shortage of available units.
+* If a processor for some reason stops controlling the unit without clearing its flag, all other processors will consider that unit used and won't reuse it, potentially leading to shortage of available units.
-* The flag actually allows you to store various information about unit state, for example which particular task was
-  it assigned to.
-It is possible to encode the flag and the state into one numerical value, although it requires
-  more computations and makes the code at least a bit slower.
+* The flag actually allows you to store various information about unit state, for example which particular task was it assigned to.
+It is possible to encode the flag and the state into one numeric value, although it requires more computations and makes the code at least a bit slower.

 ### Unit controllers

 The alternative to using flags is querying the unit to see whether it is free or actively controlled.
-When a unit is
-free, the `@unit.controlled` property returns `0`.
-When the value is nonzero, the unit is controlled, either by
-a processor, or directly by a player, or by being part of the units commanded indirectly by player (different values
-are assigned to each of these possibilities).
+When a unit is free, the `@unit.@controlled` property returns `0`.
+When the value is nonzero, the unit is controlled, either by a processor, or directly by a player, or by being part of the units commanded indirectly by player (different values are assigned to each of these possibilities).

-A wee bit enhanced `myFindFreeUnit()` function using the `controlled` property might look like this:
+A wee bit enhanced `myFindFreeUnit()` function using the `@controlled` property might look like this:

 ```
-def myFindFreeUnit(unit_type, initial_flag)
+def myFindFreeUnit(unitType, initialFlag)
     // Keep looking for unit until one is found while true do
-        ubind(unit_type);
+        ubind(unitType);
         if @unit == null then
             print($"No unit of type $unit_type found.");
         elsif @unit.controlled != 0 then
             print($"Looking for a free $unit_type...");
         else
-            flag(initial_flag);		// Mark unit as active
+            flag(initialFlag);		// Mark unit as active
             return @unit;
         end;
         printflush(message1);